northword/zotero-plugin-scaffold/docs/quick-start.md

 });
 ```

-Full config please refrence in [src/types](https://github.com/northword/zotero-plugin-scaffold/blob/main/src/types/config.ts).
+For a full list of configuration options, refer to the [type definitions](https://github.com/northword/zotero-plugin-scaffold/blob/main/src/types/config.ts).

-### 03. Create a env file
+### 03. Create an Environment File

-This file defines Zotero's runtime configuration such as binary paths, profile paths, and environment variables required for Node scripts to run.
+Define Zotero’s runtime configuration (e.g., binary paths, profile paths, and environment variables) in a `.env` file.

 ::: warning

-NOTE: Do not check-in this file to the repository!
+Do not commit this file to your repository!

 :::